The Voice of the Philippines: apl.de.ap

 After Salonga's confirmation, there has been strong rumors that the fourth coach will be Allan Pineda who is more popularly known as apl.de.ap. apl.de.ap is a Filipino-American rapper and member of the Grammy Award-winning group The Black Eyed Peas.
-During an interview made by The Huffington Post on 2012, apl.de.ap stated that he has plans on launching his own talent show in the Philippines.
+During an interview made by The Huffington Post in 2012, apl.de.ap stated that he has plans on launching his own talent show in the Philippines.
 "I've been working myself up to do it because I'm not used to being on TV everyday...
 I've been offered a show for next year," he revealed.

 On March 1, 2013, ABS-CBN has confirmed that they are in the final stages of negotiating with the management of apl.de.ap to become its fourth and last official coach of the show.
 On March 7, 2013, it was announced through ABS-CBN's entertainment website, Push, that apl.de.ap will sit as the fourth coach.
 On an article posted in the network's official website dated March 20, 2013, apl.de.ap is slated to do the initial promotional plug with TFC London and is scheduled to arrive in Manila by April to meet and work with the three other coaches and the rest of the show's team.
 His promotional television plug was aired on March 27, 2013, right after TV Patrol.
 The plug dubbed him as The voice that ruled the worldwide music chart.